 In order to determine the root cause of bladder leakage during sex it is often beneficial to visit a urologist for specific testing.
 Once the root cause is determined often non-invasive treatments can cure Coital UI.

-These treatments include pelvic physical therapy by a qualified pelvic specialist, doing Kegels to strengthen the pelvic floor, addressing any scar tissue that may be in the abdomen or pelvic floor from injuries or surgeries using specific and gentle soft tissue mobility techniques.
+These treatments for incontinence include pelvic physical therapy by a qualified pelvic specialist, doing Kegels to strengthen the pelvic floor, addressing any scar tissue that may be in the abdomen or pelvic floor from injuries or surgeries using specific and gentle soft tissue mobility techniques.

 Kegels are often a highly effective tool to retrain and strengthen the pelvic floor muscles to prevent bladder leakage.
 A Kegel is a contraction of the pelvic floor muscles, the sling-like muscles that surround and support the bladder, vagina and uterus, and rectum.